Arrow pointing to left

 What is a sales territory plan?

-A sales territory plan is a workable plan for targeting the right customers and implementing goals for income and consistent sales growth over time.
+A sales territory plan is a strategic approach to targeting the right customers, setting goals for revenue, and achieving consistent sales growth over time.

-Traditionally, sales territories were created by geographical location.
-However, these days it’s been extended to include different industries, customer types and other segments.
+Traditionally, sales territories were divided based on geographical location, but today, they often include various industries, customer types, and other segments.

 Follow these steps to create a sales territory plan: